More Circulation Information:

 The lending regulations outlined here govern the lending of library materials.
 The Academic Senate Library Committee endorses the policies in this document.
 University of California students, faculty and staff have priority access to the University Library collections.
 Resources are made available to external users whenever possible.
 Individual library units may have additional regulations; ask at the circulation desk for unit-specific lending regulations.

 Patrons may check out and renew library materials online (https://search.library.ucdavis.edu/primo_library/libweb/action/login.do?loginFn=signin&vid=01UCD_V1&targetURL=https:%2F%2Fsearch.library.ucdavis.edu%2Fprimo_library%2Flibweb%2Faction%2FmyAccountMenu.do%3Fvid%3D01UCD_V1) or at a circulation desk.
-Patrons may also get assistance locating missing materials and placing holds or recalls on materials that are checked out to other borrowers.
+Patrons may also get assistance locating missing materials and placing recalls on materials that are checked out to other borrowers.

 Patrons must present their library card when conducting library transactions.